kocharalampidis/Web-Crawler/README.md

 A web crawler
 Building it step by step
-Currently scrapping data from Wiki and Walmart
+Currently scrapping data from Wiki and Wallmart